techy-Nik/Git_commands_cheat_sheet/README.md

 Command 2 : "ncdu"
 It is use to analyze disk usage
 Command 3 : "tree"
-It displays directory structure in a tree-like format
+It displays directory structure in a tree-like format Command 4 : "du -sh"
+It shows size of folders and file present in working directory